sqian2/week1/README.md

 # week1
-CIS 5850 Week 1- INtroduction
+CIS 5850 Week 1- Introduction

+This class is CIS 5850.